mromankhan/mromankhan/README.md

 ### 🤝 Let's Connect!

-Feel free to reach out if you have an interesting project, an opportunity, or just want to talk about frontend development!
+Feel free to reach out if you have an interesting project, an opportunity, or just want to talk about Full Stack development!

 - 🌍 I'm based in Pakistan
 - ✉️ You can contact me at [mromankhan005@gmail.com](mailto:mromankhan005@gmail.com)